Neighborhood Water Resources Enhancement Grant

 Grant Review Process

-- Complete, neat and detailed application packet
+- Complete, clear and detailed

-- Drawing or sketch of proposed project (if applicable)
+- Drawing or sketch of proposed project

 - Indication that applicant has sufficient knowledge to successfully implement the proposed project.
 This may include: